-The Student Service Centre is located in the Hugh Nisbet Building, just along from the Students Association Shop and their services include:
+The [Student Service Centre](#) is located in the Hugh Nisbet Building, just along from the Students

+Union Shop and their services include:

-- Issue of ID cards - Update of contact details - Transcripts and confirmation of status letters - Providing advice and sign-posting for students to other University departments
+- Issue of ID cards - Update of contact details (including change of name) - Transcripts and confirmation of status letters - Providing advice and signposting for students to other University departments

-Additional advice can be sought from the Students Association Advice and Support Centre.
+Additional advice can be sought from the [Advice Hub](#), which is operated by Heriot-Watt's Student Union.
 Your Personal Tutor may suggest that you make an appointment or may offer to make an appointment on your behalf.
 Either way, your conversation with an advisor or counsellor from Student Support is confidential.

-7.6 How is University Different from School or College?
+6.6 How is University Different from School or College?

 Although on the face of it, both types of institution may seem to have the same purpose, there is a wealth of difference in the learning process between the two levels of education.
 At Heriot-Watt, as with any good university, the Lecturers and Personal Tutors will do their utmost to help apprentices learn.
-The ethos of Graduate Apprenticeships is based on the development of independent learners, and the emphasis moves away from formal teaching but the responsibility for ensuring that the learning is actually done is very much down to the apprentice.
+The ethos of Graduate Apprenticeships is based on the development of independent learners, and due to this, the emphasis moves away from formal teaching and places responsibility on the apprentice to keep pace with their learning, ensuring they are submitting work on time and attending classes.

 It is up to the apprentice to take responsibility for learning under the guidance of their Personal Tutor and Work-based Mentor.
 The University reserves the right to remove students from programme if they do not perform or attend at the required level.
 It is very important that apprentices adopt a professional attitude to their studies.
 Those who have just completed another academic qualification may find this easy to do.
 Others may find it easy as their learning runs parallel to their work.
 However, those who have been out of the education system for a while may find the studying more difficult and will need to be identified and offered additional support.
 The same approach may not work for everyone, so apprentices will need some support to work out what works best for them.
-Guidance on how to study and learn is freely available from the Personal Tutor.
+Guidance on how to study and learn is freely available from the Personal Tutor, and via the [Skills Hub](#).